RBI projects India's FY23 retail inflation at 4.5% | www.lokmattimes.com

 RBI projects India's FY23 retail inflation at 4.5%

-Mumbai, Feb 10 India's FY23 retail inflation is projected at 4.5 per cent, said Reserve Bank of India ...
+Mumbai, Feb 10 India's FY23 retail inflation is projected at 4.5 per cent, Reserve Bank of India (RBI) ...

 Besides, inflation projection for 2021-22 is retained at 5.3 per cent, with Q4FY22 at 5.7 per cent on account of unfavourable base effects that are expected to ease subsequently.